 With an active Office 365 for Business subscription, you gain access to the latest versions of the Office suite via regular and free updates.
 These updates include bug fixes, security patches, performance improvements and new features that add additional functionality to your software.
 A one-time purchase of Office doesn’t come with these benefits.
 And to gain access to an updated version of the package it must be purchased again.

 Depending on your plan, an Office 365 subscription gives you a variety of useful programs on top of the basics of Word, Excel, PowerPoint, Publisher and Outlook.
 Programs like Teams let you set up a chat with co-workers, enabling working on the go from multiple locations.
 OneNote lets you type, draw and write down ideas then share them between devices.
 Skype for Business lets you set up video calls with clients and co-workers.
 And SharePoint lets you collaborate on files with co-workers using the cloud.

 Cloud-based storage means access from anywhere

-Because Office 365 is powered by the cloud it means all your programs and files can be accessed from anywhere that has an internet connection.
-This enables you to work from wherever you like and still have access to the full range of tools you need.
-Furthermore, using OneDrive (Office 365’s cloud storage solution) means you can view and edit important files from home, work, or even over Wi-Fi.
+With Office 365 you can access all your programs and files anywhere that has an internet connection.
+You can work wherever you like and still have access to the full range of tools you need.
+Furthermore, with OneDrive you can view and edit important files from home, work or over Wi-Fi.

 Layers of security